cwshu/NCTU_OS_2015_HW3/spec.rst

 1. Text segment corresponds to the code segment as in the basic process memory layout.
 2. Data and bss segment corresponds to the data segments, where bss segment stores uninitialized global variable.
 3. Heap segment and stack segment are idential that in the basic process memory layout.
-4. Memory mapping segment consists of many segments, which is usually used for shared libraries' code and data segment.
-[3]_
+4. Memory mapping segment consists of many segments, which is usually used for shared libraries' code and data segment. [#]_
 5. ``RLIMIT_STACK`` is the maximum size of stack.
 If stack size is larger than that, stack overflow will occur. you can use ``getrlimit/setrlimit`` system call to control ``RLIMIT_STACK`` for each user in Linux.
 6. Random offset is a security policy called ASLR(Address Space Layout Randomization).
 We won't discuss it in this HW.

 Part of the program code of a process may exist in library forms.
-Static libraries are linked into the executable at compilation time while shared libraries are loaded at runtime [2]_.
+Static libraries are linked into the executable at compilation time while shared libraries are loaded at runtime [#A]_.
 As we will see in the homework, a shared library can be shared by multiple processes.
 That is why they are called "shared" libraries.

 Also because shared libraries are seperate from the main executable, they have independent code and data segments.